loopbackio/loopback-connector-rest/README.md

 ## Creating a REST data source

-Use the [data source generator](http://loopback.io/doc/en/lb3/Data-source-generator) to add a REST data source to your application.
+If you are NOT creating your datasource with Javascript, use the [data source generator] (http://loopback.io/doc/en/lb3/Data-source-generator) to add a REST data source to your application.

 For LoopBack 2.x: